-Halo 5: Guardians ReviewDate posted: April 6, 2017 by: JasonDarkX2 Category: Gaming Reviews This post currently has: 5 comments.
+Halo 5: Guardians ReviewDate posted: April 6, 2017 by: JasonDarkX2 Category: Gaming Reviews 5 comments.

 Started off as a Lackluster Xbox One exclusive when it officially launched way back in October 27, 2015, Halo 5 was a center of the question: “did I make a bad purchase?” with a lot of its essence that made Halo… Halo missing at the time to Holy smokes this might just be the perfect Halo game ever yet over the course of a year.
 With major content updates such as firefight and monitor's bounty completely changing Halo 5:Guardians for the better.
 But is still worth getting?

 Well, if you’re looking for a good starter game and/or if you’re looking to invest into an Xbox One S bundle that includes Halo 5: Guardians and the Halo master Chief Collection.
 It sure is a more viable option than the Halo 5 Console edition(pretty awesome Christmas gift hehe :D), which is an over glorified VCR shaped box.
 Since you’ll be getting the complete Halo experience if you never played Halo before gasp...But anyone could've resisted, honestly making all your Halo fans buy a $500+ console to play your next gen remastered halo game wasn’t really smart at the time in my opinions.

 But if you waited this long to be considering to getting into Halo you certainly have more options at a lower costs $29.99-$49.99cdn or less in retail/digital for the game.
 Since Halo 5 doesn't have season pass shenanigans means you’ll be getting a pretty solid experience for the asking price.
 Though I strongly advise against choosing 500GB console model if those are still around as updates and halo 5 itself will be taking a big chunk of the HDD, just a word of caution.